cloudmesh/client/_sources/tutorials/comet_cloudmesh.rst.txt

 and remember the location where you downloaded it.
 You will need that location later.

-Step 3: Create a VirtualBox
+Step 3: Create a VirtualBox Machine
 **************************************************************
-Create VirtualBox, create a new VM (Ubuntu, 64bit)
+Create VirtualBox Machine, create a new VM (Ubuntu, 64bit)

 Step 4: Associate the VM ISO
 **************************************************************
 When asked for the ISO, use the folder icon to browse to the location of the downloaded image.

 Step 5: Start the vm
 **************************************************************
 Start and configure the system.
 Note in case the last step does not return, shut down or terminate the VM and restart it.

 Step 6: Start a terminal
 **************************************************************

-Once you have logged into the vm, start a terminal by clicking on the cog and type in *terminal*
+Once you have logged into the vm, start a terminal by clicking on the cog and type in **terminal**.

 Step 7: VM guest additions
 **************************************************************
 (optional) You may want to enable the vm guest addition and enable bidirectional shared clipboard and drag and drop.
 You may have to restart the vm so that these changes take effect.

 Step 8: Install cloudmesh
 **************************************************************
 .. prompt:: bash, cloudmesh$

     wget -O cm-setup.sh http://bit.ly/cloudmesh-client-xenial